tamland/airsonic-refix/README.md

 ## Supported features
 - Responsive UI for desktop and mobile
-- Playback with presistent queue
-- MediaSession integration
+- Playback with persistent queue, repeat, shuffle and MediaSession integration
 - Browse library for albums, artist, generes
 - View, create, and edit playlists with drag and drop support
 - Play random songs with the built-in smart playlist
 - Favourites
+- Internet radio
 - Search
-- Internet radio

 ## Demo

 https://airsonic.netlify.com

 Server: `/api`
 Username: `guest2`, `guest3`, `guest4` etc.
 Password:`guest`

 You can use the URL and credentials for your own server if you prefer. **Note**: if your server is using http only you must allow mixed content in your browser otherwise login will not work.